 How to protect minors in your content

-Our goal is to protect uploaders as well as viewers.
+Our goal is to protect both uploaders and viewers.
 Before posting content of yourself, your family, or friends, think carefully about whether it may put anyone at risk of negative attention.

-- Ensure the minor is supervised by an adult and is performing age-appropriate activities such as demonstrating hobbies, educational content or public performances.
+- Make sure the minor is supervised by an adult and is performing age-appropriate activities such as demonstrating hobbies, educational content or public performances.

-- Ensure the attire worn is age-appropriate.
-Avoid attire that overexposes the minor or is very form-fitting.
+- Make sure the attire worn is age-appropriate.
+Avoid attire that overexposes the minor or is form-fitting.

 - Use YouTube's privacy settings to limit who can see the videos you post.